Ranked 21st with 4.1/5 stars, Che Ba Mau is described by Taste Atlas as "a colorful Vietnamese dessert."

 Meanwhile, the Vietnamese version of flan or caramel (number 24) is also highly appreciated by the famous website for its smooth texture and attractive sweet flavor.

-Che troi nuoc (No. 30) is a Vietnamese dessert that impresses diners with the fragrant aroma of the sweet soup made with palm sugar and ginger.
-Adding to the dish are soft and chewy balls of banh troi with a smooth mung bean filling.
+Che troi nuoc (No. 30) is a Vietnamese dessert that impresses diners with its fragrant sweet soup made with palm sugar and ginger.
+The dish is further enhanced by soft, chewy balls filled with smooth mung bean paste.

 This is one of the desserts that people especially love on cold days.